• Skip to primary navigation

 pouring syrup onto french toast

-Enjoy this french toast for one recipe any day of the week.
+Enjoy this french toast recipe for 1 any day of the week.
 It's a great 15 minute recipe that can be enjoyed in the morning or for dinner.
 It's dipped in a rich custard dip and pan fried to crispy deliciousness.
 Also make Pancakes for One.

 slices of french toast with butter and powdered sugar on top